 The reinsurers' share of provisions for claims is based on calculated amounts of outstanding claims and projections for IBNR, net of estimated irrecoverable amounts, having regard to the reinsurance programme in place for the class of business, the claims experience for the year and the current security rating of the reinsurance companies involved.
 A number of statistical techniques are used to assist in making these estimates.
-The most critical assumption in regards to claims provisions is that the past is a reasonable predictor of the likely level of claims development.
+The most critical assumption with regards to claims provisions is that the past is a reasonable predictor of the likely level of claims development.
+In addition, a management prudence margin is added to the actuarial best estimate.

 Reinsurance assets are assessed for impairment at each balance sheet date.
-A reinsurance asset is deemed impaired if there is objective evidence, as a result of an event that occurred after its initial recognition, that the Syndicate may not recover all amounts due, and that event has a reliably measureable impact on the amount that the Syndicate will receive from the reinsurer.
+A reinsurance asset is deemed impaired if there is objective evidence, as a result of an event that occurred after its initial recognition, that the Syndicate may not recover all amounts due, and that event has a reliably measurable impact on the amount that the Syndicate will receive from the reinsurer.
 Impairment losses are recognised immediately in the profit or loss account.